Sponsored by Allianz Travel

 Next time, we’d like to stay in the Duck region to see what that is like.

-If we were to stay in the Southern Shores, we’d do it with a beach rental so we wouldn’t be so focused on enjoying the local culinary attractions etc.
+If we were to stay in the Southern Shores, we’d do it in one of the Airbnb Outer Banks rentals so we wouldn’t be so focused on enjoying the local culinary attractions etc.